 The inspiration for Cova’s architecture begins with a glimpse of the past.
 Drawing inspiration from the original Cova, the design hints a series of codes: a strong colour, a distinctive pattern and a central masterpiece – the bancone bar.
 The magnificent signature installation will lie at the heart of the Cova experience, a high splendid counter where guests are beckoned to sip a morning cappuccino, begin a playful banter over afternoon espressos or enjoy a stunning spread of finger food over the Italian aperitivo.

 More than twenty years ago, Cova began its international expansion in trendy cosmopolitan capitals in Asia, opening caffès and restaurants first in Hong Kong, followed by Tokyo and Shanghai.
 In 2013, Cova joined the LVMH Group to strengthen its position as Milan’s leading pasticceria and pursue its worldwide development.
-In the coming years, several stores are scheduled to open in leading capitals all over the world.
+New locations have opened in Beijing and Montecarlo, with several more scheduled to open in leading world capitals in the coming years.

 - 8 via Montenapoleone, the heart of Milan’s fashion district